Inderjeet0003/Google_foobar_challenge/README.md

 # Google_foobar_challenge
-Very excited the solving amazing questions of Google-foobar-challenge
+Very excited for solving the amazing questions of Google-foobar-challenge